bbertka/openai-gpt-review-analyzer/README.md

 # Building and Running the Temporal Review Analyzer

-## 1. Building the Docker Image
+## 1. Building the Docker Image (Optional)

 The application can be packaged into a Docker container.
 Two build scripts are provided for different architectures:

 - `build.sh` for standard x86_64 architectures.
-- `build-arm64.sh` for ARM64 architectures, suitable for newer Macs and some Linux distributions.
+- `build-arm64.sh` for ARM64 architectures, such as a Rasberry Pi K3s environment.

 ### Standard Build (x86_64)